-The set of values that a variable can hold include the values that can be expressed literally, as well as higher-order objects.
+The set of values that can be given a name includes all literal expressions, as well as higher-order objects.
 The most surprising of these to you may be functions, which we will explore soon in depth.
 For now, though, note that some identifiers have values when we first start a Racket session:

-These primitive expressions can be combined to create more complex expressions.
-There is exactly one means of combination: the operator application.
-In Scheme, all non-primitive expressions have the following features:
+Primitive expressions can be combined to create more complex expressions.
+There is exactly one means of combination: operator application.
+In Racket, all non-primitive expressions have the following features:

 The syntax of an application expression is: